masesgroup/NetPDF/src/documentation/api/index.md

 ---
-title: APIs of Java/JVM suite for .NET
+title: APIs of PDFBox suite for .NET
-_description: Describes the current available APIs of Java/JVM suite for .NET
+_description: Describes the current available APIs of PDFBox suite for .NET
 ---

-# JNet: .NET API documentation
+# NetPDF: [PDFBox](https://pdfbox.apache.org) suite for .NET

 Open left menu to browse API